 Like Modica, Noto is a small city in southeastern Sicily.
-It’s part of Siracusa Province in the Valley of Sicilian Baroque known for captivating architecture.
+It’s part of Siracusa Province in the Valley of Sicilian Baroque known for its captivating architecture.
 There are about 50 buildings of major interest, mostly churches and palaces.

 Conquered by Arabs in 866 and ruled by Muslims for two centuries, Noto became a “highly armed stronghold”.
 Later it fell to Christians and Normans.
 Destroyed by the 1693 Sicilian earthquake, Noto was rebuilt to become “a masterpiece of Sicilian Baroque“.
-Known as Giardino di Pietra – The Stone Garden – it’s listed among UNESCO World Heritage Sites.
+Known as Giardino di Pietra – The Stone Garden – it’s a UNESCO World Heritage Sites.

 “Noto is built as if it were a scenography, studying and putting up perspective in a singular way, playing with the lines and curvatures of the façades, with the decorations of the shelves, curls and volutes, masks, cherubs, and balconies from parapets in wrought iron that fold into graceful, bulging shapes.”

 You enter the city center through Porta Reale (Royal Gate) Arco di Trionfo.
 Corso Vittorio Emanuele is the main thoroughfare leading to the three main squares.
 All three are brilliantly “oriented from east to the west for illumination by the sun”.
 Each Baroque piazza has its own glorious church: